Economy of Finland

-With respect to foreign trade, the key economic sector is manufacturing.
-The largest industries are electronics (21.6 percent - very old data), machinery, vehicles and other engineered metal products (21.1 percent), forest industry (13.1 percent), and chemicals (10.9 percent).
+Finland's key economic sector is manufacturing.
+The largest industries are electronics (21.6% - very old data), machinery, vehicles and other engineered metal products (21.1%), forest industry (13.1%), and chemicals (10.9%).
 Finland has timber and several mineral and freshwater resources.
 Forestry, paper factories, and the agricultural sector (on which taxpayers spend around 2 billion euro annually) are politically sensitive to rural residents.
-The Greater Helsinki area generates around a third of GDP.
+The Helsinki metropolitan area generates around a third of GDP.

 In a 2004 OECD comparison, high-technology manufacturing in Finland ranked second largest in the world, after Ireland.
 Investment was below the expected levels.
 The overall short-term outlook was good and GDP growth has been above many of its peers in the European Union.
 Finland has the 4th largest knowledge economy in Europe, behind Sweden, Denmark and the UK.
 The economy of Finland tops the ranking of the Global Information Technology 2014 report by the World Economic Forum for concerted output between the business sector, the scholarly production and the governmental assistance on information and communications technology.

 Finland is highly integrated in the global economy, and international trade represents a third of the GDP.
-Trade with the European Union represents 60 percent of the country's total trade.
+Trade with the European Union represents 60% of the country's total trade.
 The largest trade flows are with Germany, Russia, Sweden, the United Kingdom, the United States, the Netherlands and China.
 The trade policy is managed by the European Union, where Finland has traditionally been among the free trade supporters, except for agriculture.
 Finland is the only Nordic country to have joined the Eurozone; Denmark and Sweden have retained their traditional currencies, whereas Iceland and Norway are not members of the EU at all.

+Finland has been ranked seventh in the Global Innovation Index of 2023, making it the seventh most innovative country down from 2nd in 2018.

 History

 Being geographically distant from Western and Central Europe in relation to other Nordic countries, Finland struggled behind in terms of industrialization apart from the production of paper, which partially replaced the export of timber solely as a raw material towards the end of the nineteenth century.
-But as a relatively poor country, it was vulnerable to shocks to the economy such as the great famine of 1867–1868, which wiped out 15 percent of the population.

-Until the 1930s, the Finnish economy was predominantly agrarian and, as late as in the 1950s, more than half the population and 40 percent of output were still in the primary sector.
+But as a relatively poor country, it was vulnerable to shocks to the economy such as the great famine of 1867–1868, which killed around 15% of the country's population.
+Until the 1930s, the Finnish economy was predominantly agrarian and, as late as the 1950s, more than half the population and 40% of output were still in the primary sector.